Travel Support

 Next steps:

 1. If approved, the funds will be transferred to your program office.
 In most cases, this award will be treated as a scholarship and may be used by the department to pay up-front costs on your behalf, or may be applied to your student account.
-The award may affect your financial aid eligibility, and you are strongly encouraged to contact the financial aid experts in One Stop to understand what the impact will be for your individual situation. **If your plans change and you do not attend the conference, the funds must be returned to the Grad Office.
+The award may affect your financial aid eligibility, and you are strongly encouraged to contact the financial aid experts in One Stop to understand what the impact will be for your individual situation.

 2. In rare cases, it may be determined by your program that your travel can be treated as a business expense.
-If so, you will work with staff there to request reimbursement of expenses up to the awarded amount.
+If so, you will work with department staff to request reimbursement of expenses up to the awarded amount.
 In order to be reimbursed directly for expenses, rather than through a scholarship, your purpose for travel must be primarily for the benefit of the University.

-Note: Use of University funds for travel must be in compliance with University Policy.
+Note: The use of University funds for travel must be in compliance with University Policy.
 Traveling internationally for University purposes requires registration of the travel.
 If driving, view Using Vehicles for University Business for more information about use of university vehicles, use of a rented vehicle, or use of a personal vehicle.

 Per diem rates are linked here.
 These are the maximum allowable expenses for meals and lodging for a given city, but the conference may offer a lower hotel rate and/or provide meals.
 Please take these factors into account when making your budget.